 Figure 7.
-Time series of MJO median amplitude, and corresponding phase, for the set of (a) CRWP1 and (b) CRWP2 events, evaluated between $t{max}$ -15 d and $t{max}$ +15 d (connected by red line).
-The values between the $10^{th}$ and $90^{th}$ percentile of the bootstrapped MJO amplitude distribution are also depicted (grey region): empty red dots indicate amplitudes exceeding the $95^{th}$ percentile of the null distribution.
+Time series of MJO median amplitude for the set of (a) CRWP1 and (c) CRWP2 events, evaluated between t{max} -15 d and t{max} +15 d (connected by red line) and of the corresponding interquartile range (orange bars).
+The values between the 10th and 90th percentile of the bootstrapped MJO amplitude distribution are also depicted (grey region): empty (filled) red dots indicate amplitudes exceeding the 90th (95th) percentile of the null distribution. (b, d) Median MJO components for the same set of events and period; days with significantly enhanced amplitude are highlighted as in (a,c).

-in phase 3 (Figs. 7b).
-We notice incidentally that the MJO remains active even after $t{max}$ , potentially indicating that the low-latitude propagation of CRWP2 might affect tropical convection (as suggested already by, e.g., MacRitchie and Roundy, 2016; Chen et al., 2017; Hong et al., 2017).
-On the other hand, the Icelandic and the Aleutian low are particularly active and located slightly more equatorward than CRWP1 events in the period before $t{max}$ (Figs. 6d,f).
-High-latitude positive geopotential anomalies are also visible, as in the regression analysis (Fig. 3d).
-Although no clear triggering mechanism can be pinpointed for CRWP2, we notice that the equatorward displacement of both the Icelandic and Aleutian Lows leads to a strengthening of the upper-level geopotential gradients at their southern side and to reduction in the tilt of the Atlantic storm track, both factors that could increase the capability to zonally duct RWPs and support the occurrence of CRWPs.
-The extratropical nature of CRWP2 could also be hinted by the high phase speed of the harmonics involved in it (cf. Fig. 2c), while the tropical forcing leading to CRWP1 would be associated with longer time scales and, therefore, with a projection on slower harmonics.
+- 300 High-latitude positive geopotential anomalies are also visible, as in the regression analysis (Fig. 3e).
+Although no clear triggering mechanism can be pinpointed for CRWP2, we speculate that the zonal flow configuration, featuring an equatorward displacement of both the Icelandic and Aleutian Lows and a strengthening of the upper-level geopotential gradients at their southern side, can increase the capability of both storm tracks to zonally duct RWPs and support the occurrence of CRWPs.
+The extratropical origin of CRWP2 could also be hinted by the high phase speed of the harmonics involved in it (cf. Fig. 2c), - 305 while the tropical forcing leading to CRWP1 would be associated with longer time scales and, therefore, with a projection on slower harmonics.